Engineering Recruitment Trends 2024

 Image sourced from Engineering UK (https://www.engineeringuk.com/media/1yodropy/apprenticeship-starts-by-engineering-related-subjects.png?width=840&height=471.2977099236641)

-In the current situation, companies need to be doing all they can to keep their apprentices with them once they’re qualified.
-You never know, your next apprentice could be the next Team Leader in a few years’ time!
+In the current situation, companies need to do all they can to keep their apprentices with them once they’re qualified.
+You never know, your next apprentice could be the Team Leader in a few years!

 Focus on Soft Skills

 Now this is a good one.
 And we are really expecting to see this in some parts of the engineering sector.
-Our maintenance team hasn’t seen this so much right now, but the technical team has some cracking examples as to why we predict soft skills to be an engineering recruitment trend focus in 2024.
+Our maintenance team hasn’t seen this so much right now.
+However, the technical team have some cracking examples as to why we predict soft skills to be a key focus for 2024 engineering recruitment trends.

 Describe yourself in 3 words.

-Soft skills are getting up there on the list of hiring requirements.
-It’ll be interesting to see if this continues to be the case and catches on more within this industry and beyond in the year to come.
+It’ll be interesting to see soft skills continue to creep up the list of hiring requirements.
+And whether this trend catches on more within this industry and beyond in the future.

 Adapting to Automation

-This is another biggie for the new year.
 Automation was something generally only seen in bigger companies and mainly Distribution/FMCG businesses.
-But now smaller manufacturing businesses are looking to reduce the need for operators and shift to automation to improve efficiency.
+But now smaller manufacturing businesses are looking to shift towards automation to improve efficiency.
 This is controversial though, because it costs operators their jobs.

 Thinking Outside the Box

-This sort of leads on from our last point.
-Because, with automated warehouses pushing the boundary on salaries, manufacturing sites will find it harder to pull through good talent without thinking outside the box.
-And utilising alternative routes to build their teams.
+With automated warehouses pushing the boundary on salaries, manufacturing sites will find it harder to pull through good talent (and retain the existing workforce) without thinking outside the box.

-With that, we predict to see more in-house upskilling.
+With that, we also predict to see more in-house upskilling.
 Whether that be PLC training or offering HNC/HND qualifications.
-As sites attempt to hold onto the talent that they’ve got, as well as provide these new hires with the appropriate skills for their team.
+Providing these new hires with the appropriate skills for their team.

 In Summary…

-Recruiting in 2024 will see some changes in the manufacturing and engineering sector.
+Recruiting in 2024 will see some changes in the manufacturing and engineering sectors.
 Businesses will need to continue to adapt and go above and beyond normal hiring standards to find and attract engineers.

 The Brains Behind the Blog